abdfaye/AbdoulayeFAYE/README.md

 ## 💡 PROFESSIONAL SUMMARY

-**Blockchain Technical Consultant** with **8+ years** in distributed systems, AI, and emerging technologies, specializing in **smart contract architecture**, **automated payment systems**, and **intelligent agent development**.
-Co-Founder & CTO with proven expertise in building scalable blockchain platforms, AI-powered avatar systems, and securing **5 blockchain-related patents**.
+**Technical Consultant** with **10+ years** in Blockchain & Distributed Systems, Robotics & AI, and Emerging Technologies, specializing in **intelligent system and platform design and implementation**.
+Co-Founder & CTO with proven expertise in building scalable intelligent platforms and securing **5 granted patents**.

-Demonstrated success in designing **trustless transaction systems**, **automated workflows**, and **conversational AI solutions** - directly applicable to next-generation real estate platforms requiring both blockchain security and intelligent user experiences.
+Demonstrated success in designing **trustless systems**, **automated workflows**, and **AI solutions** - directly applicable to next-generation platforms requiring both security and intelligent user experiences.

 ---